MicrosoftDocs/bot-docs/articles/bot-service-quickstart-registration.md

 ## Test the bot

 Now that your bot service is created, [test it in Web Chat](v4sdk/abs-quickstart.md#test-the-bot).
-Enter a message and your bot should respond.

 ## Next steps